Blaydon Race

-The Blaydon Race is a 5.8 mile athletics race from Newcastle upon Tyne to Blaydon, in England, that is steeped in local tradition.
+The Blaydon Race is an officially measured 5.9 mile athletics race from Newcastle upon Tyne to Blaydon, in England, that is steeped in local tradition.
 It takes place on 9 June every year and starts off with the singing of the "Blaydon Races" – with the words as the basis for the race.

 History

 The modern race was the inspiration for Dr James Dewar of Blaydon Harriers, who organised the first 24 races starting in 1981.
 The first race attracted 212 entries, but by 2004 a record of 4,000 people took part with more than 600 other hopefuls rejected.

 The 25th anniversary of the race was run by the Blaydon Harriers in 2005 as the "Nike Jim Dewar Blaydon Race" in memory of James Dewar, who died in June 2004 just 2 days after the running of the 24th event.

 The task of organising the race was guaranteed by other Blaydon Harrier members and the event's popularity typically means that the entry limit is reached within hours of the race entry forms becoming available.
 The 2019 event had 4,700 registered entries for a race of 5.4 mile.